 Lack of appetite can prevent people from getting the nutrition they need during cancer care.
 If you just don't feel like eating, try the following:

-- Eat five or six small meals each day, instead of two or three.
+- Eat five or six small meals each day, instead of three.

 - Keep snacks handy; hunger may last just a few minutes.
 Try granola bars, fruit, nuts, yogurt, pudding, pretzels, hard-boiled eggs and canned fruit.